kids-first/kf-jointgenotyping-workflow/README.md

 This repo takes advantage of the git submodule feature.
 The germline annotation workflow is maintained in a different repo.
 Therefore, in order to get the rest of the code after cloning, you need to run: `git submodule init` and `git submodule update`.
-Currently this workflow uses tools from `v0.4.2` of the germline workflow.
+Currently this workflow uses tools from `v1.1.0` of the annotation workflow.
 If that is updated, submodule should be as well.
-More info on how this worked [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
+More info on how this works [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

 ### Annotation sub workflow
-Information of default annotation performed can be found in the [Kids First DRC Germline SNV Annotation Workflow docs](https://github.com/kids-first/kf-germline-workflow/blob/v0.4.2/docs/GERMLINE_SNV_ANNOT_README.md)
+Information of default annotation performed can be found in the [Kids First DRC Germline SNV Annotation Workflow docs](kf-annotation-tools/docs/GERMLINE_SNV_ANNOT_README.md)

 ## Other Resources
 - dockerfiles: https://github.com/d3b-center/bixtools